abirkel/Vespera/README.md

 **Maccel Issues**: Verify user is in `maccel` group (`groups`) and module is loaded (`lsmod | grep maccel`)

 **Package Issues**: Ensure removed packages don't have dependencies and added packages exist in Fedora repos

+**Signature Verification Issues**:
+- Ensure you're using the correct GitHub username in verification commands
+- Check network connectivity to Sigstore services (fulcio.sigstore.dev, rekor.sigstore.dev)
+- Verify the image was built and signed successfully in GitHub Actions
+- For detailed troubleshooting, see [Image Signing Documentation](docs/IMAGE-SIGNING.md#troubleshooting-guide)

+**Migration from Unsigned Images**:
+- Use `rpm-ostree rebase ostree-image-signed:docker://...` to switch to signed images
+- Rollback is available via `rpm-ostree rollback` if needed
+- See [Migration Guide](docs/IMAGE-SIGNING.md#migration-guide) for detailed steps

 ## Resources